danforthcenter/plantcv/docs/transform_checkerboard_calibration.md

     - img_path - a path to a directory of checkerboard images
     - col_corners - the number of *inner* corners in a column of the checkerboard
     - row_corners - the number of *inner* corners in a row of the checkerboard
+    - out_dir - directory where the output files will be saved

 - **Context:**
     - Used to create calibration matrices for camera calibration